vassilidzuba/homelab/misc/ansible.md

 The ansible directory (set in the script) is `/home/podman/ansible/withdocker`.

-We can the go in the ansible directory and run
+We can then go in the ansible directory and run

     ansible -i 00-inventory.yml -u podman -m ping all